leapwallet/initia-vibe-chain/AI_WORKFLOW_GUIDE.md

 ```
 Configure the frontend build tools for an Initia dApp frontend.

-Context from Step 1: You have a deployed Move smart contract with a module address (your deployer's hex address).
+Context from Step 1: You have a deployed Move smart contract with a module address (your deployer's hex address, e.g., `0x55037beec8e307fa9d48c2d7121e170be9517c14`).
 You'll need this for VITE_MODULE_ADDRESS.
 Context from Step 2: All frontend dependencies are installed with exact versions.

 Tasks: